Henry Lee II: Career

 In 1754, a year after his advantageous marriage described below, Lee moved to Prince Willliam County, developing a 2000 acre plantation on the Potomac River at Freestone Point between Neabsco Creek and Powell Creek near the town of Dumfries, which is now a state park but still known as "Leesylvania".
 That land much earlier been inherited by Laetitia Corbin, who had married Richard Lee II long before Virginia legislators had created Prince William County, and was known for magnificent views of the Potomac River.
 Henry Lee later inherited nearly 3500 acres in Fairfax County from his parents, as well as twenty enslaved people and considerable livestock.
 In 1787, the year of his death (and also the year of a Virginia tax census in Prince William County), Lee owned 29 enslaved teenagers under 16 years old, 26 enslaved adults, as well as 16 horses and 72 cattle and a 4-wheeled carriage.

 Meanwhile, Henry Lee II used his legal training as a justice of the peace for Prince William county, and later led the county's justices who jointly administered the county in that era.
 Lee also led the county militia as County Lieutenant for Prince William, including during the Revolution, although that position in that era customarily involved gathering men and supplies, not leading troops outside the county.

 In 1756, Lee thought he won election to the Virginia House of Burgesses, but a court declared the results invalid and Henry Peyton, likewise of the First Families of Virginia won the new election and was thus seated alongside John Bell for what proved to be a two-year long session.
 Lee clearly won a seat in 1758 (which proved to be a four year long session), and began serving alongside John Baylis.
 That year, five Lees (brothers and cousins, led by Richard Henry Lee of Westmoreland County) won election as burgesses from various counties in the Northern Neck of Virginia.
 Lee would continue to win re-elections and served alongside Foushee Tebbs until that man accepted a position as tobacco inspector and was succeeded by Thomas Blackburn until Governor Dumnore prorogued (suspended the assembly in 1775).
 Prince William County voters then elected Lee and Blackburn their representatives to the first four Virginia Revolutionary Conventions, and elected Lee and Cuthbert Bullitt as their representatives to the last revolutionary convention in 1776.
-After independence, Lee won election to the Virginia Senate, representing a district consisting pf Fairfax and Prince William Counties, and continued to serve until his death, when John Pope won election to the vacant seat.
+After independence, Lee won election to the Virginia Senate, representing a district consisting of Fairfax and Prince William Counties, and continued to serve until his death, when John Pope won election to the vacant seat.